 Washing machines (and dryers) have come a long way since the first wringer washers.
 While today's machines make the task easier, the choices, such as what washer and dryer settings to choose, have increased dramatically.
 The cycles you pick will affect the cleanliness and longevity of your clothes.

-For each load of laundry that you wash, there are three choices that must be made before you start the washer:
+For each load of laundry, there are three washer setting choices that must be made before you start the appliance:

 - Load size and/or water level

 - Water temperature for wash and rinse cycles